-To honor individuals not currently in the practice of engineering for contributions to furthering the professional goals of IEEE in the United States.
-(These goals may be furthered by such means as promulgating laws or regulations benefiting the profession; influencing industrial environments to foster professionalism; creating curricula or publications designed to enhance professionalism; and other similar activities.)
+To honor an individual not currently in the practice of engineering for contributions in furthering the professional goals of IEEE in the United States by such means as (but not limited to) influencing laws or regulations benefiting the profession, industrial environments to foster professionalism curricula, or publications designed to enhance professionalism and other similar activities.

 Form of Recognition

 One per year.
 If no suitable candidate is proposed in a given year, the award will not be presented for that year.